How do I create and upload my SBA data exports to EDMIS?

 - From the left-hand menu, select the type of file you'll be uploading from under the Upload menu selection, as shown next.

-- When presented with the File to upload field, you can browse the directory system on your computer for the Zip files you just saved.
+- When presented with the File to upload field, you can browse the directory system on your computer for the XML files you just saved.
 Make sure you upload the correct file!

 After uploading both export files, it's good practice to delete the prior test EDMIS export records that were created during the troubleshooting process, if you haven't already.
 Since none of the data resulting from these prior exports will be uploaded to EDMIS, there's no reason to keep these records around and it's best to delete them to avoid confusion in the future.
 Of course, you should always keep the final EDMIS export records that the uploaded files were pulled from.